Which Countertop is Easiest to Maintain?

 2nd position: Solid Surface

-Solid surface countertops are a wonderful in-between for laminate and stone countertops.
+Corian Solid Surface countertops are a wonderful in-between for laminate and stone countertops.

 They are made from minerals and acrylic or polyester resin, giving them a nonporous surface that is easy to keep clean.
-They are heat resistant, seamless, and extremely durable without the need for regular maintenance or upkeep.
+They are heat resistant, seamless, and extremely durable without regular maintenance or upkeep.

 3rd position: Laminate